meganbontrager/dmg-examples/markdown/markdown_example_2.md

 title: "Markdown Example 2"
 author: "Megan Bontrager"
 date: "6/23/2020"
+# output: pdf_document
 output:
   html_document:
     keep_md: yes
     toc: yes
-    # toc_depth: 3
+    toc_depth: 3
-    # toc_float: true
+    toc_float: true
+# runtime: shiny
 ---

 ## This is a markdown document

 If you want this to render on github, you need to add the keep_md option as I have above.
+Some things still won't look as nice on the github site as they do in the html you create locally (e.g., math, kable tables).

 You can have a nice, linked table of contents with the toc options.